kenyoung/DMAS/README.md

 # DMAS
-Des Moines Astronoomical Society Projects
+This is a repository for Des Moines Astronomical Society Projects